-The Nissin Air Stage Seiryu Rods are wonderfully light, extremely sensitive rods very well suited for tenkara fishing in smaller streams for smaller fish.
+The Nissin Air Stage seiryu rods (the Air Stage Hakubai) are wonderfully light, extremely sensitive rods very well suited for tenkara fishing in smaller streams for smaller fish.
 Seiryu is generally translated as "clear stream" and these rods are about as nice as you'll find for fishing the crystal clear headwaters in the Catskills, the Smokies or the Sierras.

 And if you happen to live too far away from little streams teaming with hungry trout, you'll find these are also wonderful rods for little streams teaming with hungry sunfish.
 They're not big fish rods (to be perfectly honest, tenkara is not a big fish pursuit) but for smaller fish these are just delightful little rods.

-The first thing you'll notice when you pick one up is that it is almost unbelievably light.
-The shortest (which really is a bit too short for tenkara fishing except in the smallest, most overgrown streams, but would make a dandy micro fishing rod), weighs only half an ounce!
-Once you get to the 2.4 meter rods, which at 8' are about as short as I would recommend for tenkara fishing in except for the very smallest of streams (and for small fish) the weight jumps up to .6 ounce.
+The first thing you'll notice when you pick up an Air Stage Hakubia is that it is almost unbelievably light.
+The 2.4 meter rods, which at 8' are about as short as I would recommend for tenkara fishing even in the very smallest of streams (and for small fish) weigh just .6 ounce.

 In addition to being light and responsive, the Nissin Air Stage Seiryu rods are really pretty.
 The finish is a clear coat over blue speckles and is unlike any other rod I've seen.
 In the sunlight, the rod changes from blue to green depending on the angle of the sun.